 Do you have your own top vegan picks in Victoria, BC?
 Be sure to let us know in the comments below!

 Enjoy this Post?
-Check out other Vegan Restaurant and Local Food Guides by the Vegan Vacationista.
+Check Out These Vegan Food Guides

 All photos by Jessica Percy-Campbell unless otherwise noted.